52sketches/52sketches.github.io/_posts/2020-10-08-52-Sketches-Episode-001.md

 Right?
 Yes.
 If we train our instrument because it does.
 Yeah.
 Yeah.
 You do have to have honed your instrument too, to be able to tap into that, you know, in a way that expresses itself through our own personal, you know, whatever we've learned.
 There's, there's the, like the inspiration and then there's craft.
 Yeah, exactly.
 Yeah, yeah, yeah.
 Beautiful. wow.
 It's been one, so wonderful.
 It Kevin, it's just obviously a joy just to listen to your voice.
 And I really appreciate you sharing so much of your journey and look forward to to what the future holds as well.

 Kevin Genus (35:31):
 Awesome.
-Likewise, 52 sketches.
+Likewise, 52 Sketches.
 Love that name.
 Wonderful.

 Rob Head (35:38):
 Yes.
 Okay.
 Have a great, have a great day.